-Two ON TRACK management discussion events will be held to enable collection holders to discuss the strategic challenges and opportunities involved in working with sound recordings in Scotland.
-The discussion days will provide dedicated time and space for management-level knowledge exchange in a small-group setting.
+ON TRACK management discussion events enable collection holders to discuss the strategic challenges and opportunities involved in working with sound recordings in Scotland.
+The discussion days provide dedicated time and space for management-level knowledge exchange in a small-group setting.

 Scotland’s Sounds PLUGGED IN stakeholder meetings are held in a variety of locations around Scotland and are a chance to discuss things that are happening now in Scotland’s sound archive sector, network and share knowledge.

 Friday 17 & Saturday 18 November, National Library of Scotland, Edinburgh